camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

   - T is the message type: 0x01 = Read, and 0x03 = Write (Some messages use 0x64 & 0x65).
   - C is the command type: (e.g. lock, unlock, information, etc.).
   - ... is the message data which varies on packet.
   - ck0 & ck1 are checksum values to confirm the integrity of the message.
 To calculate this value, we take the sum all of the previous bytes together except 0x55 & 0xAA.
 We then preform a XOR operation with 0xFFFF.
-The resultig value contains ck1 & ck0, respectively.
+The resulting value contains ck1 & ck0, respectively.
   - Source of Communication Protocol Information: https://github.com/CamiAlfa/M365-BLE-PROTOCOL/blob/master/protocolo

 # Packet Information: